 What Is The Waterfall Methodology?

-The Waterfall Model methodology is also known by the term Liner Sequential Life Cycle Model.
-This life cycle model can be defined as an approach that follows the sequential order.
+The Waterfall Model methodology is also known by the term Linear Sequential Life Cycle Model.
+The 'app development life cycle' model can be defined as an approach that follows the sequential order.
 This means that the team working on the development stage of the project can only move towards the next stage, for instance, the testing phase.

 And the project development team can do so only if the previous step is successfully completed without any hurdle.